MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/agent-scripts.md

 ## Associate agent script with session template

-After you configure agent script and add the field to a form, you need to associate the agent script with a session template so, based on the session type, the agent script loads to the agents.
+After you configure the agent script and add the field to a form, you need to associate the agent script with a session template so that, based on the session type, the agent script loads to the agents.

 1. Sign in to the Omnichannel Administrator app.